William and Mary style: American variations

 A William and Mary style chair made in America.

 American craftsmen working in the William and Mary style favored a tapered scroll foot for their designs.
 Walnut and, to a lesser extent, maple were the preferred woods, with walnut burl veneers and "ebonization" (black japanning) common.

 Over time, American forms of William and Mary furniture became simplified.
 Although the Baroque influence was still seen in the crests, feet, and scrolls, other elements and the overall look of pieces began to shed this influence in favor of plain but strong curves.
 American chairmakers began using woven cane in the splats of chairs as well.
 For armchairs, American designers favored seats and splats covered in leather, attached with brass nails.
 In parts of America like New York and New Jersey, which had a heavy Dutch cultural influence, the kast became popular.
 The kast was of Dutch origin, and featured a large drawer in the base unit.
 Atop the base were shelves concealed behind one or two heavy doors.
 An elaborate cornice usually ran along the upper edges.
 Influenced by the William and Mary style, the American kast featured removable feet, simplified the cornice, and eliminated the intricate inlays favored by the Dutch.

 The "Boston chair" became one of the best-known examples of a William and Mary style chair made in America.
 This spoon-back chair (Note: The spoon-back chair features a back which curves slightly inward and then outward as it rises.
 The serpentine form looks like the curvature of a spoon handle, hence the name.) with leather-covered seat and splat featured turned front legs and a turned stretcher between them.
-The side and rear stretcher as well as the rear legs, however, were undecorated straight lines.
+The side and rear stretchers as well as the rear legs, however, were undecorated straight lines.
 The corners of the frame around the splat were usually rounded down (although not turned), and the crest was a simplified geometric or curving design.
 They were usually painted black or red.
 Made primarily in Boston, Massachusetts, these chairs were manufactured in large numbers and very popular in America.
 They were also widely exported to Britain.
 Benches and settees manufactured in America were less influenced by the William and Mary style.
 Panels, developed in the 1600s, were used for the seat, back, and (where used) arms, with trim and legs reflecting the new style.
 Leather seats were, however, sometimes added.

 Another innovation was the highboy.
 Essentially two chests of drawers, the lower slightly larger than the upper, American highboys often featured Solomonic or trumpet-shaped legs.
 It was somewhat common for the faces of the drawers to have a walnut burl veneer.

 The William and Mary style lasted past the mid-1700s in rural America, often incorporating both Mannerist and Queen Anne styles.
 Slats began to be used in backs, and yoke-shaped crests became common.